Linda Katehi

 Linda Pisti Basile Katehi-Tseregounis (born January 30, 1954) is a Greek-born American engineering professor and former university administrator.
 Katehi was elected a member of the National Academy of Engineering (2006) for contributions to three-dimensional integrated circuits and on-wafer packaging and to engineering education.
 Katehi worked as the University of Illinois Urbana-Champaign's provost from 2006 to 2009 and dean of engineering at Purdue University from 2002 to 2006.
 Beginning in 2009, she served as the sixth chancellor of the University of California, Davis.

 On April 27, 2016, University of California President Janet Napolitano removed Katehi from her post and placed her on paid administrative leave pending an investigation into possible violations of university policies over nepotism.
-On August 9, 2016, the UC President announced that she had accepted Katehi's resignation after the investigation found "numerous instances where Chancellor Katehi was not candid, that she exercised poor judgment, and violated multiple University policies".
+On August 9, 2016, the UC President announced that she had accepted Katehi's resignation after the investigation found "numerous instances where Chancellor Katehi was not candid, that she exercised poor judgment, and violated multiple University policies."
 Katehi remained in her post as electrical engineering professor.
-Since the fall of 2019, Katehi has been Professor of Electrical and Computer Engineering at Texas A&M University, College Station.
+Since fall 2019, Katehi has served as a professor in the Department of Electrical and Computer Engineering at Texas A&M University.

 Early life and education

 Katehi was born in Athens and grew up on Salamis Island in Greece.
 After graduating from high school, Katehi was admitted to the National Technical University of Athens.

 In 1977, Katehi graduated with a degree in electrical engineering.
 She was one of the two women in her class of 189 students and has stated that this led to many difficulties and biases against her during that time.
+She has spoken publicly about this experience: "Engineering has always been a field where not too many women go.
+When I was an undergrad, there were only two women in a class of 189 in electrical and mechanical engineering.
+Only two."
 Katehi has stated that this motivated her to mentor women and other underrepresented minorities pursuing careers in engineering and the sciences.

-Katehi has stated that she was drawn to electrical engineering as a teenager in 1969, when she watched Neil Armstrong’s Apollo 11 Moon landing.
+Katehi has stated that she was drawn to electrical engineering as a teenager in 1969, when she watched Neil Armstrong's Apollo 11 Moon landing.
 While captivated by the astronauts, she was most inspired by the engineers in mission control on Earth.

-After two years working as a researcher at the Ministry of National Defense's Naval Research Lab in Athens, she was encouraged by a mentor to apply to graduate school at University of California, Los Angeles.
+After two years working as a researcher at the Ministry of National Defense's Naval Research Lab in Athens, she was encouraged by a mentor to apply to graduate school at the University of California, Los Angeles.
 She came to the United States in 1979.
 She went on to earn her master's degree and doctorate in electrical engineering at UCLA's Henry Samueli School of Engineering and Applied Sciences in 1981 and 1984, respectively.

 Career

 Katehi began her teaching career in Greece, as a lecturer.
-She taught at the National Technical University of Athens Greece between 1977 and 1978.
+She taught at the National Technical University of Athens between 1977 and 1978.
 She then became a researcher at the Ministry of National Defence's Naval Research Lab in Athens, Greece.